Ad Code

 In this detailed guide, you will learn:

-What is an I2C LCD Display?
+What is an I2C LCD display?

 An I2C LCD display is a standard character LCD (based on the HD44780 controller) combined with an I2C interface module (PCF8574 chip).